Last Updated on 3 December, 2020 by Veronica

 Hiking trails (also on horseback) to Devil’s Gorge, Pucará de Tilcara, and a high botanical garden are some of the things you can do around here.

 Another village with a lot of charm and life in the carnivals is Maimará.
 Here, you can visit the Painter’s Palette, which is a colorful mountain ridge that frames the village, a high cellar called Fernando Dupont, the museum of peasant life, and the cemetery.

 A few kilometers from Maimará is the Posta de Hornillos where you can visit its historical, archaeological, and costumbrista museum.
 This site was a pit stop on the way to Alto Peru.

 In the main square, handicraft stalls are set up and in the surroundings, you can see shops of clothes, handicrafts, and local products.

-Of course, you cannot leave Purmamarca without going to the viewpoint of Cerro de los 7 colores.
+Of course, you cannot leave Purmamarca without going to the viewpoint of Cerro de Los 7 colores.
 It is less than a kilometer from the square and you are charged to climb it.
-I was charged 5 pesos, which today is about 0.30 euro.
+I was charged 5 pesos, which today is about 0.30 euros.

 Where to sleep in the Quebrada de Humahuaca

 As I told you, my visit to the Quebrada de Humahuaca was near the end of February, the time of carnivals.
 There, the carnivals are not only on a weekend, but instead, they start almost at the beginning of the year!
 So, the month of February is quite moving and if you go in the big week, with the most important days, I can’t even begin to tell you about it.